About the Center

 Her dedication to service, evident in her extensive community involvement, is a testament to her commitment to making a difference.
 Airriel serves as the 2023-2024 President of the Jackson Symphony League (JSL) and is an active member of several other impactful community nonprofit organizations.
 Airriel graduated from Millsaps College with a Bachelor of Science in Biology and a Master of Business Administration from Louisiana State University – Shreveport.
 She is married to Darryl Quinn, has a bonus son, Bryson, and a Yorkshire Terrier, Kash.

-Francis Vaughn – Paralegal, Heirs’ Property
+Francis Vaughn – Senior Paralegal/Outreach Coordinator, Heirs’ Property

 fvaughn@mscenterforjustice.org